Computing

 Rationale

 At St Luke’s we want our students to value computers.
 We want them to grow up wanting to be game designers, app developers, computer game testers, data scientists, with no boundaries to their goals!
-The curriculum for computers has been thoughtfully developed to assist our students in improving their understanding of and proficiency with computers.
+The curriculum for Computing has been thoughtfully developed to assist our students in improving their understanding of and proficiency with computers.
 We want every student to remember their time spent learning Computing in our school, to treasure these moments, and to seize each chance that comes their way.

 Intent

-The Computing curriculum at St. Luke’s is created to provide all students, including disadvantaged children and children with SEND, the knowledge and skills they need to succeed in a technologically advanced and ever-changing world.
-This is why it is crucial to start teaching computer skills at an early age.
-Using Purple Mash and following the National Curriculum we teach the core areas: Computing Science, Information technology, Digital literacy, and Online safety.
+By using Purple Mash and following the National Curriculum we teach the core areas: Computing Science, Information technology, Digital literacy, and Online safety.
 Throughout a child’s education at St Luke’s, these strands are frequently covered through a variety of themes to make sure that the learning is retained and that the skills are properly developed.

 Our goal is for Computing to promote children’s creativity and cross-curricular learning to engage children and enhance their educational experiences.